Excelsior Motor Manufacturing & Supply Company

 Excelsior Motor Manufacturing & Supply Company was an American motorcycle manufacturer operating in Chicago from 1907 to 1931.
 It was purchased by Ignaz Schwinn, proprietor of bicycle manufacturer Arnold, Schwinn & Co. in 1912.
 In 1912, an Excelsior was the first motorcycle to be officially timed at a speed of 100 mph.
 The Henderson Motorcycle Company became a division of Excelsior when Schwinn purchased Henderson in 1917.
 By 1928, Excelsior was in third place in the U.S. motorcycle market behind Indian and Harley-Davidson.
 The Great Depression convinced Schwinn to order Excelsior's operations to cease in September 1931.

 Excelsior BigX

 The mainstay of Excelsior production through the 1910s and into the 1920s was the 61 cuin Model BigX.
-This had an inlet-over-exhaust v-twin engine, firstly with belt drive then with 2 speed and then 3 speed gearbox.
+This had an inlet-over-exhaust v-twin engine, first with belt drive then with 2 speed and then 3 speed gearbox.
 Colors were grey with red panels in the early teens, the 'Military Model' of the late teens was in khaki (a green-brown shade) and 1920s models were in a very dark blue with fine gold pinstriping.
 Many were exported, Europe and Australia receiving a number of shipments.
 A very small number of BigX motorcycles were manufactured with 74 cuin engines in the 1920s.
 Production of the BigX continued until 1924, when it was replaced by the Super X.